-The Trustees specify the aggregate amount of legal immigration for each year of the 75-year projection period.
+The Trustees specify the aggregate number of legal immigrants for each year of the 75-year projection period.
 In order to incorporate the numbers of new immigrants into the Social Security area population projections, the total level of new immigrants is disaggregated by age and sex.